Rob Gronkowski: Personal life

 Since 2015, Gronkowski has been in a relationship with model Camille Kostek.
 They first met at a Patriots charity event on Thanksgiving 2013.
 They live in Foxborough, Massachusetts, and Tampa, Florida.

-In 2015, Gronkowski stated that he has not spent any of the money he has made from his NFL contracts and strictly lived off the earnings from his business ventures, endorsement deals and appearance fees.
+In 2015, Gronkowski stated that he had not spent any of the money he has made from his NFL contracts and strictly lived off the earnings from his business ventures, endorsement deals, and appearance fees.